Ireland fears the unthinkable - a Dublin property bubble

 The state-owned National Asset Management Agency (NAMA), the "bad bank" set up to rid banks of soured property loans, will also have only a limited role to play as much of its stock of residential properties in need of completion are the apartment blocks and "ghost estates" that litter the countryside.

 Ireland's big builders have mixed views.
-The incoming chief executive of CRH (CRH.I), one of the world's largest building materials providers, told Reuters last week it was vital "not to overplay the Dublin hand", with demand small and sporadic.
+The incoming chief executive of CRH, one of the world's largest building materials providers, told Reuters last week it was vital "not to overplay the Dublin hand", with demand small and sporadic.

-The CEO of building and home improvement supplier Grafton GRF_u.I, however, said it was time to start building again now the "green seeds" of recovery were sprouting.
+The CEO of building and home improvement supplier Grafton , however, said it was time to start building again now the "green seeds" of recovery were sprouting.

 There are some signs of life among smaller players, too, according to estate agents who have begun to field inquiries into Greenfield sites for the first time since the crash.